Course Credit Transfer Information

 Students need to take a full course load while abroad (2.5 WLU credits).
 If they decide to take less, they will still be charged full tuition by Laurier.
 If they decide to take more, they will need to pay for the extra credit.

 It is the students responsibility to meet with their academic advisor with the appropriate information for them to make a decision about course equivalents.
-We recommend students to bring course syllabus, description, and if they are meeting when they return they should bring any course work, assignments, tests, that they have completed.
+We recommend students bring course syllabus, description, and if they are meeting when they return they should bring any course work, assignments, tests, that they have completed.

 Once they have completed their exchange an official transcript will be sent to the Student Abroad Advisor (SAA).
 The SAA will check to make sure the CCTA form is completed correctly and to see if the student has passed their courses.
 Students are graded with a Pass or Fail on their academic record.

 Thank you for the time and energy you spend with students helping them with this process!
-International learning opportunities are an enriching aspect of students' education, and we greatly appreciate the support faculty gives to these endeavors.
+International learning opportunities are an enriching aspect of students' education, and we greatly appreciate the support faculty gives to these endeavours.